cs3157/recitations/D-Bits-Binary-C-Basics/bits-and-binary.md

 #### Bitwise NOT `~`

 Also known as a bitwise complement.
-Takes two integers as operands and returns an integer with all its bits flipped.
+Takes integer as operand and returns an integer with all its bits flipped.

     unsigned int x = 5; // 0101 in binary, unsigned
     int y = 5;          // 0101 in binary, signed